How to Find Rare Bourbon, Whiskey in Ohio

 Ohio is competing not only with other states but also other countries for highly sought-after whiskeys.
 “I’m trying to create a fertile marketplace for the highly allocated bourbon manufacturers, and when they think of where they want to put their products, they think of us.
 I want the manufacturer to have ease to market and distribution that matches their marketing strategy,” Canepa says.

 So, you want to get hold of the hard-to-find stuff?
-First, begin by searching the product database at ohlq.com and learn which agencies might have a particular bottle in stock.
+First, begin by searching the product database on OHLQ's website and learn which agencies might have a particular bottle in stock.
 The platform is updated daily and is expected to become more timely and accurate as OHLQ continues to make improvements throughout 2021, says Lindsey LeBerth, brand manager for the Division of Liquor Control.

 Second, you can join a local bourbon group, sign up for tastings and connect with other whiskey lovers to learn about the array of options and how to get them.
 Leigh Ann Simms has done it all as founder of the Bourbon Club of Central Ohio and host of Women & Whiskey, among other projects.
 On top of sharing stories and tastings, members of her small club help each other find rare bottles.
 “Our club procures whiskey from around the world for our members to taste,” Simms says.
 “The Women & Whiskey series is an educational experience, and we sample whiskey.”